Liam Fraser: Youth

 Fraser was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

 Senior

 After multiple camp call-ups in 2018 and 2019, Fraser made his debut for the Canadian senior team on October 15, 2019, as a substitute in a 2–0 win against the USA.
 In July 2021 Fraser was named to Canada's squad for the 2021 CONCACAF Gold Cup.

 In November 2022, Fraser was named to Canada's squad for the 2022 FIFA World Cup.
+He did not make an appearance at the tournament as Canada was eliminated in the group stage.

+In June 2023 Fraser was named to Canada's preliminary roster for the 2023 CONCACAF Gold Cup.
+Initially left off the roster, on June 26 he was called into the final squad along with Jayden Nelson as replacements for Sam Adekugbe and Stephen Eustáquio.